My go-to list of references and how-tos from some of my favorite researchers and former colleagues

 Dollars to Donuts

 “The podcast where we talk with the people who lead user research in their organization.”
+Steve Portigal interviews research leaders of all stripes.

 Articles